QuentinMaillard/Obsidian-Sapiens_Framework/500 Emergence/500 • Compass questions.md

 Keeping them in mind and renewing them enables me to navigate through the realms of the unknown.

-Questions become a tool for understanding and discovery, the essential instrument of [[explorer mindset]]
+Questions become a tool for understanding and discovery, the essential instrument of [[500 • Explorer mindset|explorer mindset]]

 ---
 # It makes me think of